-Just over a year ago, I hosted a meeting for my entire office about #MeToo and gender equality in the workplace alongside our Canadian CEO, Lisa Kimmel, and our head of HR.
+Just over a year ago, I hosted a meeting for my entire office about #MeToo and gender equality in the workplace alongside our head of HR.
 As a communications firm, the majority of our employees are women, who have been or could be impacted by the issues driving this important movement.
 The goal of this meeting was to bring this discussion into the light so we could work through it together.
 There was no agenda.
 No clear action items expected.
 The purpose was simple: to be honest and vulnerable in sharing perspectives, experiences and anxieties related to working together as men and women in a post-#MeToo world.

 We discussed behaviours that underscore our company’s values.
 We reflected on interactions with clients – inside and outside the office.
 We talked about mentorship.
 But in my opinion, one of the most valuable takeaways was the collective trust that we deepened as colleagues through this forum.
 It provided an opportunity for our Edelman team – women and men, at all stages of their careers, to articulate their real and sometimes personal reflections in a safe and supportive setting.

 The #MeToo movement can obviously be an area of great sensitivity, and our discussion that day led to some strong emotions among colleagues.Which is why I’ve come to appreciate that leading conversations on hot button issues with employees is important, even if it’s unpredictable and emotive.
 You can’t always plan for what will surface and need to be comfortable with that, and even aim to embrace it.

 This is a relatively new phenomenon – the expectation that employers will act as facilitators of discussions, as trusted guides on controversial issues that impact employees but can reach beyond the traditional confines of the business sphere.